-James Roberts, 18, was pronounced dead at the scene, after the Rover 214 he had been driving was found upside down in a drainage channel near his home in New York, Lincolnshire.
+James Roberts, 18, was pronounced dead at the scene, after his Rover 214 was found upside down in a drainage channel near his home in New York, north Lincolnshire.

 The car was found off Hurnbridge Road on Friday morning, shortly after 8.30am, by his parents, Peter and Stella.